Laser Welding Surface Cleaning Guide

 - Don't assume "clean enough": If in doubt, re-clean

-- Acid pickling requires face shield, rubber gloves, and fume hood
+- Acid pickling needs face shield, rubber gloves, and fume hood controls

 - Have neutralizing agent (baking soda) readily available

-- Dispose of chemical waste properly per regulations
+- Dispose of chemical waste through the site waste process